EndPointCorp/end-point-blog/2025/09/llm-expanded-vector-search.md

 ## How it works

-The frontend is pretty straightforward—our search bar has two options: regular Search (just hit Enter) or LLM Expanded Search (Shift/Ctrl/Command+Enter).
+The frontend is pretty straightforward, our search bar has two options: regular Search (just hit Enter) or LLM Expanded Search (Shift/Ctrl/Command+Enter).

 When you use expanded search, here's what happens:
 - We call our Open WebUI endpoint with a prompt that asks for 8-15 related terms